yuwen790405/app_store/apps/users_brick/README.md

 If the source system can provide only incremental data you have to do the extra work in your stateful ETL to provide a complete snapshot of the system (as you have to do for other parts as well).
 Taking data from an intermediary storage has also another benefit is that you own the data you were using to perform the tasks so if you need them later you can access them which is not necessarily guaranteed with data you do not own.

 ### Whitelisting
 Typically you will have users in the project that are there for business reasons but also you will have there users that are there for various other reasons.
 Technical reasons (user deploying the ETL processes) various users from vendors etc. If we would do the synchronization strictly as described in the previous paragraph they would be removed every day as long as you would not add them to your data sources which typically does not make sense.
-You can whitelists users or classes of users so they are ommitted from the process of adding removing users.
+You can whitelists users or classes of users so they are omitted from the process of adding removing users.
 We recommend to use this as little as possible.
 You can specify list of users that should be left alone like this.

 	"whitelists" : ["etl_admin@gooddata.com"]

 ## Modes of synchronization